menu

 Length of Commute

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Johnstown City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Johnstown City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-68.7% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+68.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Diversity

-Did you know that the Johnstown City Center neighborhood has more Slovak and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Johnstown City Center neighborhood has more Czechoslovakian and Slovak ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.2% of this neighborhood's residents have Slovak ancestry and 1.4% have Czechoslovakian ancestry.
+In fact, 2.2% of this neighborhood's residents have Czechoslovakian ancestry and 3.6% have Slovak ancestry.

 Johnstown City Center is also pretty special linguistically.
 Significantly, 2.0% of its residents five years old and above primarily speak Russian at home.
 While this may seem like a small percentage, it is higher than 98.6% of the neighborhoods in America.